openbaton/docs/docs/nfvo-how-to-use-cli.md

 source nfvo.properties
 ```

+This has to be done every time before you start working with the CLI in a new terminal.

 ## Openbaton Client usage

 After you typed in all the required properties you can start using the cli for sending commands to the NFVO.
+If you installed the Open Baton Client while installing Open Baton with the bootstrap script or with apt-get install you can use the command *openbaton.sh*.
+If you installed it from source code you have to execute the script *openbaton.sh* in the directory where you cloned the Open Baton Client repository.

 ### Run a command:
 ```sh